Przecław: History

 First known mention of the town of Przecław comes from the year 1419, as earlier documents have not been preserved.
 Located on the edges of Sandomierz Forest, it was then spelled as Przedzlaw.
-It is not known when Przecław received its Magdeburg rights town charter, it probably was some time in the 14th century, during the reign of Kazimierz Wielki.
-The history of Slavic settlement here dates back much earlier.
-Due to a convenient defensive location, on a hill dominating the valley of the Wisłoka, Przecław was a gord, with a church already existing here in the 12th century.
+It is not known when Przecław received its Magdeburg rights town charter, probably sometime in the 14th century, during the reign of King Casimir III the Great.
+The history of a slavic settlement here dates back much earlier.
+Due to a convenient defensive location, on a hill dominating the valley of the Wisłoka, Przecław was a gord, with a church already there in the 12th century.
 In the Middle Ages, the Wisłoka river bed reached Przecław's eastern boundary, creating a natural protection for both the gord and the church.
 From the west, it was protected by dense, swampy forests, with numerous rivers, streams and ponds.

 In the late 14th century, the town belonged to Jan Ligęza, and by the mid-15th century, Przecław had a parish school, a mill, a castle, a town hall and a mayor with a council.
-In 1461, the town had a wójt, belonging to the noble Ligęza family.
-Przecław was a small town, with only 40 houses (as for 1536).
-It burned in 1548, and by 1555, a new town hall was built.
-In 1582, King Stefan Batory allowed the owners of the town to organize two additional fairs a year.
+In 1461 the town had a wójt, belonging to the noble Ligęza family.
+Przecław was a small town, with only 40 houses as of 1536.
+It burned in 1548, and by 1555 a new town hall was built.
+In 1582, King Stephen Bathory allowed the owners of the town to organize two additional fairs a year.
 Przecław was famous for its blacksmiths, butchers and clothmakers.
-In the early 17th century, the town had the population of 800, with a number of streets and a stone bridge connecting Przecław with the castle.
+In the early 17th century, the town had a population of 800, with a number of streets and a stone bridge connecting Przecław with the castle.
 In 1622, the population was decimated by an epidemic, and on November 25, 1624, half of the buildings burned in a fire (54 houses burned, 47 were saved).
-The epidemic returned in 1652, and in the Swedish invasion of Poland, Przecław was completely destroyed (1656).
+The epidemic returned in 1652, and during the Swedish invasion of Poland, Przecław was completely destroyed in 1656.
 By 1660, its population shrank to 116.
 The town never recovered from the destruction.
-In 1721, its parish school, founded by Zbigniew Oleśnicki in 1454, was closed.
+The parish school, originally founded in 1454 by Zbigniew Oleśnicki, closed in 1721.
+Przecław was a private town, administratively located in the Sandomierz Voivodeship in the Lesser Poland Province.

-Until the Partitions of Poland, Przecław belonged to the Sandomierz Voivodeship.
-From 1772 to 1918, the town was part of Austrian province of Galicia.
+From the First Partition of Poland in 1772 to the end of World War I in 1918, the town was part of the Austrian province of Galicia.
 In 1919, the government of the Second Polish Republic reduced Przecław to the status of a village.
 In the interwar period, it belonged to Kraków Voivodeship.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Przecław was occupied by Germany.

 Przecław regained its town charter on January 1, 2010.